Postgraduate study programme which requires a first university degree.

 - degree in Literature-Art-Media (or a similar programme) of an institution of higher education or 'Berufsakademie'

 - International applicants need documentation of their German language skills, level DSH-2 or TestDaF 4.

-You will find the current regulations for the selection process in the admission regulations.
+You will find the current regulations for the selection process in the admission regulations (in German).